infinit/memo/website/templates/pages/docs/src/markdown/environment_variables.md

 This page contains some environment variables that can be used to alter the file system's behavior.

-**IMPORTANT**: If you do not precisely understand the impact changing these variables can have, please do not!
+<blockquote class="warning"><strong>Important</strong>: If you do not precisely understand the impact changing these variables can have, please do not!</blockquote>

 Elle
 ----